Non-storable belongings – you can’t store everything

 Renting a storage unit is a logical choice for a number of situations.
 If you’re moving, you can rent storage to keep your belongings in temporarily during packing, long-distance transport, or while settling in.
 When you’re downsizing, it can even be a more permanent solution to a lack of space.
 And when you’re remodeling and renovating, it’s the perfect way to get your stuff out of the way and protect it from dust, debris, and paint.
 Luckily, there are very few restrictions on self-storage.

 Most moving and storage companies are very flexible.
-You can choose the size of the unit you’ll rent, how long you’re renting it for, whether you want additional services (like professional packing, extra security, full-coverage insurance, or temperature control), and how the unit is organized.
+You can choose the size of the unit you’ll rent, how long you’re renting it for, whether you want additional services (like professional packing, extra security, valuation coverage, or temperature control), and how the unit is organized.

 But there are some rules about the items you can put in storage.
 There are, after all, some things you can’t put in storage.